RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Detailed Error Analysis

 \subsection{Visual Information Retrieval}

-Per category analysis of retrieved laws, in Figure \ref{fig:vir_recall_per_category_all_strategies_split_3}, we can see it performs worse on \textit{signs and markings}, \textit{general rules}, and \textit{defense driving}.
-The first one is more traffic sign-intensive, so it implies that the model focuses more on the signs instead of the laws related to the question.
+Per category analysis of the retrieved laws, on split 3 using strategies (1) and (5), in Figure \ref{fig:ir_recall_per_category_train_test}, it performs worse on \textit{signs and markings}, \textit{general rules}, and \textit{defense driving}.
+The first one is more traffic-sign-intensive, suggesting that the model focuses more on the signs than on the laws related to the question.
+Figure \ref{fig:vir_recall_per_category_all_strategies_split_3} shows the average tendency on all strategies, with a similar tendency.